Our top sights, highlights and exclusive tips

-A seaport town on the Indian Ocean, Mombasa intoxicates with urban feels and multiculturalism.
-Kenya’s second largest city (900,000) is a heady mix of vibrant city charm and luxurious ocean retreat, providing a gateway for those wishing to enter wildlife nature reserves.
-Stroll urgent streets colored by kanga garments and jovial personalities.
-Scuba dive in marine rich Diana Beach or enjoy a cruise.
-Be amazed by Mombasa’s ability to seduce and surprise.
+When you travel to Mombasa, you’ll find a charming seaport town that intoxicates with urban feels and multiculturalism.
+Kenya’s second largest city is a heady mix of vibrant city charm and luxurious ocean retreat, providing a gateway for those wishing to enter wildlife nature reserves.
+Its streets are colored by kanga garments and jovial personalities.
+Scuba dive in marine rich Diana Beach or enjoy a cruise while on a Mombasa vacation.
+Be amazed by this city’s ability to seduce and surprise.

 Immortalized by Hemingway in The Green Hills of Africa, Shimba Hills is a nature reserve of rising land, cascading water, and exceptional wildlife.
 A short drive from Mombasa, the second largest coastal forest of East Africa is a naturist haven of meadows, dense mountain forests, and rolling hills.
 The African elephant, endangered sable antelope, and many other wild animals are here for your viewing pleasure.